 12 Unforgettable Texas Day Trips, One For Each Month Of The Year

-12 day trips, 12 months.
+Twelve day trips, 12 months.
 Are you up for the challenge?
 Texas is full of places to visit, so we’ve narrowed the list to make your year the most exciting one yet.
 No matter what time of year you plan your Texas day trips, there are plenty of enchanting wonders, and here are some of the best day trips in Texas you can take, one for each month of the year.

-How many of these places have you been to?
+How many of these Texas day trips have you taken?
 Which ones are still on your bucket list?
 Let us know in the comments.
 If you want to fill your year with even more adventure, take a look at our list of the best hikes in Texas, there’s one for every month just like this article!

 best day trips in Texas

 There are over 80 state parks in Texas, perfect for the outdoor explorer looking to have an adventure.
-From the deserts of west Texas to the sandy shores of the eastern coast side, Texas state parks come in all shapes and sizes, and feature a wide array of scenery.
-The limestone cliffs of Garner State Park, the sand dunes at Monahans Sandhills State Park, and birdwatching at Bentsen-Rio Grande Valley State Park are all great state parks to start exploring Texas’ more natural landscape.
+Texas state parks come in all shapes and sizes, and feature a wide array of scenery:

 Where are the best places to see fall foliage in Texas?

-While the eastern coast tends to get the spotlight when it comes to the best fall foliage, Texas sure does put on quite the display of colors when the crisp fall weather comes rolling in.
-For leaf peepers, you can’t go wrong with a visit to Garner State Park.
+The best place to see fall foliage in Texas is probably Garner State Park.
 In the fall, the towering limestone bluffs are enhanced by a background of beautiful reds, oranges, and yellows for a majestic display.
 Add that to the stunning views of the Frio River, and you’ve got a view worthy of any leaf peeper.